South Sudan cooperation programme

 The civil war has claimed over 400,000 human lives since the end of 2013.
 About 4,2 million people are displaced.
 Famine is making conditions even more wretched in many parts of the country.
 Government structures have largely collapsed, and the same is true for educational and healthcare facilities.

 After a total of almost 50 years of civil war, the most ardent desire of the people of South Sudan is to live in peace.
 Mission 21 supports the commitment to peace on the part of its partner church, the Presbyterian Church of South Sudan (PCOSS), the Presbyterian Relief and Development Agency (PRDY) and the South Sudan Council of Churches (SSCC), which launched the Action Plan for Peace in 2015.

 Peace is essential for the country to reconstruct and develop.
 For this reason, peace work is a recurrent theme in all the work carried out by our partners on the ground.
 The PCOSS was originally domiciled in the war-torn region of Greater Upper Nile; it has since followed the refugees to other parts of the country and to the refugee camps.
 With admirable flexibility, it has resumed projects and is providing aid to the population in their distress.
-Through its member churches, the SSCC reaches people throughout the country.
+The SSCC reaches out to people all over the country through their structure.
 The churches are the only institutions that still enjoy the trust of the population.
 Consequently, our partner churches play a major part in helping the people of South Sudan not to give up, and not to lose their faith in peace and reconstruction.

 You can find the latest reports on project work at the time of the Coronavirus in our News.

 Videos, pictures and text out of the Mission 21-network: #SymbolOfHope